kotcrab/kmipsx/README.md

 3) Decrypt the EBOOT (e.g. you can use PPSSPP dump feature)
 4) Either download [Kotlin compiler](https://github.com/JetBrains/kotlin/releases/latest) or setup normal  project

-If you have Koltlin compiler then run: (replace paths to match your setup)
+If you have Kotlin compiler then run: (replace paths to match your setup)
 ```
 kotlinc -script example.main.kts pspsdk-dir/bin ./iso-extract-dir ./decrypted-eboot-file
 ```

 Expected output:
 ```
-Compiling native code...
-Assembling patches...
-Patching EBOOT...
-Cleaning up...
+Patching...
 Done!
 ```